 Fellow of Fitzwilliam College

-In my first book, I investigate the origins and impact of telegraphic communication in Germany between 1830 and 1880 - a crucial phase in the country's encounter with modernity.
+In my first book, I investigated the origins and impact of telegraphic communication in Germany between 1830 and 1880 - a crucial phase in the country's encounter with modernity.
 The book begins by exploring the exchanges between scientists, bureaucrats, entrepreneurs and amateur technicians across Germany and beyond who worked towards the development of the technology.
 It goes on to reveal the profound influence of this new, quasi-instantaneous means of communication upon the course of German history after 1848, highlighting both the connections and the divisions which telegraph networks stimulated in society, politics and culture, and which came to characterise Germany in the late nineteenth century.

-I am currently pursuing two long-term projects.
+I am pursuing two long-term projects.
 The first investigates the emergence of a connected Europe in the mid- to late nineteenth century.
-It considers the many different communications networks that were envisaged and constructed across the continent between c.1830 and c.1900, the visions that sustained them, the communities they created, the divisions they fostered, and the 'networks of privilege’ that connected urban elites across Britain, France, Germany, Italy, Spain, Sweden and beyond.
+It considers the many different communications networks that were envisaged and constructed across the continent between c.1830 and c.1920, the visions that sustained them, the communities they created, the divisions they fostered, and the 'networks of privilege’ that connected urban elites across Britain, France, Germany, Italy, Spain, Sweden and beyond.
 The second is a history of the Armenian diaspora in western Europe during the long nineteenth century, and its entanglement in the political, socio-economic and cultural development of the continent.

 I teach Part I, Paper 17 (European History, 1715-1890) and Paper 18 (European History since 1890), as well as a number of themes for the Historical Argument and Practice paper.